web-platform-tests/interop/2024/planning-process.md

 At the end of the three weeks, the deadline will end the period when brand new proposals can be submitted.

-A fourth week will allow for continued discussion and refinement.
-The deadline at the end of the fourth week ends the opportunity to significantly change the scope of the proposal.
-The proposal will be evaluated on its state at that time.
+A fourth week will allow for continued discussion and refinement of already-submitted proposals.
+The deadline at the end of the fourth week ends the opportunity to significantly change the scope of proposals.
+The proposals will be evaluated on their state at that time.

 ## Focus Area Selection